antzie/Food-on-the-Fault/README.md

 # Map of Wellington, NZ
-A frontend website application that shows a map of the central business district of Wellington NZ with some of the best places to eat and/or drink highlighted.
+A frontend website application that shows a map of the central business district of Wellington NZ, with some of the best places to eat and/or drink highlighted.
 Users are able to filter locations by type and click on locations to access more detailed information.

 Part of Udacity's Full-Stack Nanodegree programme.